 He is a former public policy fellow at the Woodrow Wilson International Center for Scholars, and is presently a member of the steering committee for Reporters Committee for Freedom of the Press.
 Savage is also a NBC/MSNBC contributor.

 Barack Obama campaigned on changing George W. Bush’s “global war on terror” but ended up entrenching extraordinary executive powers, from warrantless surveillance and indefinite detention, to military commissions and targeted killings.
-Then Obama found himself bequeathing those authorities to Donald Trump.
-How did the United States get here?
+Then Obama found himself bequeathing those authorities to Donald Trump, who was ready to open the throttle on hard-power approaches to fighting terrorism – accepting greater risk of civil-liberties violations at home and civilian casualties abroad.
+At the same time, Trump’s actions have raised new executive power debates, from his attacks on the free press and his ban on visitors from certain Muslim-majority countries to his pushback against the investigation into Russia’s interference in the 2016 election.

 Exclusive Speaker Representation